Developer Guide

 Target user profile:

-Value proposition: simplify and enhance the recruitment process for HR professionals and recruiters.
+Simplify and enhance the recruitment process for HR professionals and recruiters.

 User stories